 Finally, after you’ve discovered how to handle your income, and what you can do to reduce your debts as much as possible, the last stage of managing your money is figuring out how to make your savings work for you.

 Savings are a crucial part of achieving financial freedom, and they come in many different forms.
 You’ll have savings that you’re keeping helping you reach particular goals, like paying for a deposit on a house or buying a new car.
-You may also have savings that are strictly in your bank account to help you with emergency situations like a broken boiler or a repair.
+You may also have savings that are strictly in your bank account to help you with emergency situations like a broken boiler that needs immediate boiler repair (which you need to contact a boiler service for).
 Finally, you’ll have long-term savings that are intended to help you maintain your quality of life as you get older – these will generally come in the form of investments and pension funds.